 Remember this number: 3,280

-The proposed annual timber cut for Bowen Island is 8,233 m3.
+The proposed annual timber cut for Bowen Island was set at 8,233 m3.
 This represents approximately 3,280 20 m long x 40 cm diameter trees.
-Can we afford to lose this many trees each year over 20 years?
+Every year for 20 years.

 Stay on message, and pass it on

-We believe that the single message that our community should send to BCTS is this: Bowen Island is not suitable for a Forest Development initiative, and so the island should be removed from the FSP.
+We asked the community to send a clear and simple message to BCTS: Bowen Island is not suitable for a Forest Development initiative, and so the island should be removed from the FSP.

-We have heard talk in the last week about “No logging on Bowen!”, “I’m going to lie down in front of the equipment!”, and “I’m prepared to be arrested for civil disobedience if somebody comes here to start logging!”.
-These are laudable sentiments, but the trouble is that if we get to the point where logging is approved and we have to take drastic measures to try to prevent it, the proverbial horse is out of the barn.
-What we need to do is stop the initiative in its tracks.
-The only way to accomplish that is to have Bowen Island removed from the FSP, and then we won’t have to think about what comes next.
+We heard talk in early to mid July about “No logging on Bowen!”, “I’m going to lie down in front of the equipment!”, and “I’m prepared to be arrested for civil disobedience if somebody comes here to start logging!”.
+These are laudable sentiments, but we pointed out that the trouble with them is that that if we arrived at a stage where logging was approved and we had to take drastic measures to try to prevent it, the proverbial horse would be out of the barn.
+We decided to stop the initiative in its tracks.
+The only way to accomplish that was to have Bowen Island removed from the FSP, and that’s what was accomplished (by the entire community).

-Please write letters and send emails to the contacts below.
-Make the case that logging on an industrial scale doesn’t belong on Bowen Island, and that it should be removed from the FSP.
-Tourism is a key element of the island economy and will be impacted severely if logging takes place here.
+We urged residents to write letters and send emails to the contacts below, making the case that logging on an industrial scale doesn’t belong on Bowen Island, and that it should be removed from the FSP.
+Tourism is a key element of the island economy and would be impacted severely if logging takes place here.

-Please ensure that your neighbours and friends (both those on Bowen Island and elsewhere) know about the threat of logging here.
-In the next few days we’ll have information available that will enable everybody to make their views known to BCTS.
+We asked everybody reading this website page to ensure that neighbours and friends (both those on Bowen Island and elsewhere) knew about the threat of logging here.

 What is BC Timber Sales (BCTS)?